Dirivian/dirivian.github.io/pages/today.md

 ### With Bias

-With Bias, we see that GP_IPA behaves way better than DPA and the previous iteration of GP and is somewhat in the between.
+With Bias, we see that at final time, GP_IPA behaves way better than DPA and the previous iteration of GP and is somewhat in the between.
 The unbiased problem of acquired a slightly different gradient than IPA is visible here.

 ![Alt Text](GP_bias.png)